wpXtreme/wpdk/index.md

 is necessary for your plugin configuration core.

-Both `includes()` and `defines()` methods are invoked in the `WPXTestPlugin` constructor.
+Both `includes()` and `defines()` methods are invoked in the `WPDKTestPlugin` constructor.

-@section     section_5_1 Writing code in your plugin specifically related to WordPress frontend
+@section     page_how_to_plugin_8 Writing code in your plugin specifically related to WordPress frontend

-Let's always assume that you created a new wpXtreme plugin for WordPress, named `Test Plugin`, through the Product Generator of wpXtreme Developer Center.
+Let's always assume that you created a new WPDK plugin for WordPress, named `Test Plugin`, through the Product Generator of WPDK Developer Center.
 In the root directory of your plugin, you have a file named `wpx-testplugin.php`.
-Inside this file, you have the declaration of a class named `WPXTestPlugin`, that extends `WPDKWordPressPlugin` class.
+Inside this file, you have the declaration of a class named `WPDKTestPlugin`, that extends `WPDKWordPressPlugin` class.

-The method `theme` of your `WPXTestPlugin` class is called every time your plugin is loaded, after the invocation of methods `loaded` and `configuration`; but this calling happens *if, and only if, the web request is related to the front-end side of WordPress*: that is to say, not related in any way to the admin side of WordPress.
+The method `theme` of your `WPDKTestPlugin` class is called every time your plugin is loaded, after the invocation of methods `loaded` and `configuration`; but this calling happens *if, and only if, the web request is related to the front-end side of WordPress*: that is to say, not related in any way to the admin side of WordPress.
 Loading is not
 activation: every single time this plugin is loaded from WordPress environment, this method will be invoked.

-The basic code of this method prepared for you through the Product Generator of wpXtreme Developer Center is this:
+The basic code of this method prepared for you through the Product Generator of WPDK Developer Center is this:

     function theme() {
          /** To override. *\/